 It’s also important to understand that not all those around you, especially family members and friends, will understand your decision to homeschool.
 Be mindful of your rights, firm in your stance, and know that you are doing the right thing for your child or children.

 We offer seven regional Great Homeschool Conventions that provide tons of great information, speakers, vendors, and so much more.
-It’s very worth-while it to attend one closest to you.
+It’s very worthwhile to attend the one closest to you.
 Since these are regional gatherings, our attendees come from all over the United States.
 In order to make the experience as great as possible, we offer hotel discounts, military discounts, and free admission for all active clergy members.

 To find the Great Homeschool Convention nearest you, CLICK HERE.